akshaybabloo/Ruby-on-rails-4-notes/README.md

 #### 3.7.2 Default route

-Simple rout is not flexible, that means for every file we would have to create a static url.
+The a HTML rout is not flexible; that means we would have to create a static URL for each file.
 Default rout can have certain rules to do all this automatically.

 Default rout follows `:controller/:action/:id` structure.
 For example `GET /student/edit/23` which means `student_controller`, `edit action` @ id `23`.
 So this can be written as the following: